patelm101/API_Automation/README.md

 # API_Automation
-This is API automation in c_sharp
+This is API automation in C_Sharp